The Cost of Replicability in Active Learning: Background

 The label complexity for a finite hypothesis class as given by \cite{hanneke2007bound} is

 Compared to the sample complexity of a passive agnostic (PAC) learner in \cite{kearnsbook}

-the CAL algorithm yields an exponential improvement in label complexity with respect to the dependence on $\varepsilon$, assuming that the disagreement coefficient is finite, and the noise rate is small enough. \jsresolved{want to specify that the exponential improvement is in the dependence on $\varepsilon$.}
+the A\textsuperscript{2} algorithm yields a significant improvement in label complexity with respect to the dependence on $\varepsilon$, assuming that the disagreement coefficient is finite, and the noise rate is small enough. \jsresolved{want to specify that the exponential improvement is in the dependence on $\varepsilon$.}